 PHASE TWO – Development of the 2040 Transit PlanOn October 24, 2006, the DART Board of Directors unanimously approved the 2030 Transit System Plan.
 When the plan was adopted, it was envisioned that the recommended projects would be implemented by year 2030.
 Due to the economic downturn in 2008-2009, the majority of projects have been deferred to post-2030 due to funding constraints.
 These deferred projects as well as potential new ideas for projects, programs and services are being evaluated in the 2040 Transit System Plan.
 DART is using the most up to date information on land use, demographic growth, and travel patterns in our region to support the effort.

 The figure below illustrates the planning process.
 DART is in the process of completing the screening evaluation of initial alternatives and will advance the best performing corridors in 2040 Transit System Plan scenarios for further evaluation.
-This information will be presented at public meetings in Fall 2016.
+This information will be presented at public meetings in Spring 2017.

-- New: Alternatives Corridor Fact Sheets (7.2MB PDF file opens in a new window)
+- Alternatives Corridor Fact Sheets (7.2MB PDF file opens in a new window)

 ONGOING PROJECT DEVELOPMENTWhile the 2040 plan is underway, DART is continuing work on several projects identified in the last Transit System Plan, including:

 - Project Development is underway for the Dallas CBD Second Light Rail Alignment (D2), which entails development of Preliminary Engineering plans and Environmental Impact Statement (PE/EIS).
-This project is anticipated to be open in 2021.
+The project is being refined as a subway based on recent actions by the Dallas City Council and DART Board of Directors.

 - Platform Modifications are under design for 28 stations on the Red and Blue Lines to enable these stations to accommodate 3-car trains like the rest of the system, thereby increasing the overall capacity of DART Rail.
 These improvements will be phased in by 2020.

-- While the Cotton Belt regional rail project was identified in the 2030 Transit System Plan, its anticipated service date is currently 2035.
-The Draft FY2017 20-Year Financial Plan proposes acceleration of this project to approximately year 2022.
+- The Cotton Belt regional rail project was identified in the 2030 Transit System Plan.
+The FY2017 20-Year Financial Plan moved the project schedule forward by more than 10 years to approximately year 2022.
 The Cotton Belt would provide an east-west linkage between Richardson/Plano towards DFW Airport.

 View the Final DART 2030 Transit System Plan (8.5MB PDF file)